jpcrowther-cloud/midi-command-studio-docs/docs/free-vs-full.md

 | Presets per device | Up to 2 | Unlimited |
 | Mappings per preset | Up to 6 | Unlimited |

-## Notes

-- These limits apply to version `1.2.0`.
-- MIDI Thru requires a virtual MIDI port.
-- Download and purchase details are maintained on the [official download page](https://crowtherian.gumroad.com/l/ddscqt).

 ## Licensing And Upgrade Details

 Download, purchase, license, and upgrade details are maintained on the [official download page](https://crowtherian.gumroad.com/l/ddscqt).